digital-asset/docs.daml.com/docs/2.7.0/docs/canton/usermanual/security.rst

 - HMAC with SHA-256

-The list of supported signing and asymmetric encryption schemes :ref:`is smaller <kms_schemes>` when we make use of a key management service (KMS) to generate and store our keys.
+The list of supported signing and asymmetric encryption schemes :ref:`is smaller <kms_schemes>` when we make use of a key management service (KMS) to generate/store our keys and perform cryptographic operations without access to those keys.

 Key Generation and Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Keys can either be generated in the node and stored in the node's primary storage or generated and stored by
 an external key management system (KMS).
-We currently support an early access version of Canton that can use AWS KMS to either:
+We currently support a version of Canton that can use AWS KMS to either:
 (a) :ref:`protect Canton's private keys at rest <kms_envelope_architecture>`
 or (b) :ref:`generate and store the private keys itself <kms_external_architecture>`.
 This version is available only as part of Daml Enterprise.